This policy has been approved and adopted by the Governing Body in November 2023 and will be reviewed in November 2024.

 RHSE will be taught at St John the Baptist Catholic Primary School using the Life to the Full programme from Ten Ten.
 This is an ambitious, evolving programme of Catholic RHSE.

-The programme will be supplemented with the SJB PSHE planning, NHS Smoke Free, St John’s Ambulance and Hampshire County Council’s Water Safety resources.
+The programme will be supplemented with NHS Smoke Free, Educate Against Hate, Anna Freud Centre, Anti-Bullying Alliance, Education for a Connected World, St John’s Ambulance, Safe4Me (Hampshire Police), NSPCC and Hampshire County Council’s Water Safety resources.